leoncik/LeonardWojcik_10_27042022/README.md

 Project carried out as part of the Front-End Web Development Career Path of OpenClassrooms.

 Note: since this project's content is mainly written in French I will keep this README in French for more convenience.
-Feel free to translate it to your language with a translator if you want or you can learn French to read It natively (this may require some years).
+You can translate it to your language with a translator if needed or you can learn French to read It natively (this may require some years).

 ## Table des matières
 - [Présentation du projet](#présentation-du-projet)